 Botswana has a strong economy in relation to many other African countries but the favourable exchange rate between the Botswana pula, US dollar, British pound and Euro makes Botswana an affordable destination for those using these currencies.

 The cost of a Botswana safari will be determined by which season you travel in.
-We can tailor your safari to suit your budget at any time so it’s worth finding out how you can maximise your experience to save bucks.
+We can tailor your safari to suit your budget at any time so it’s worth finding out how you can maximise your experience.

 Your safari experience will be so much better if you pack comfortable rather than fashionable clothing.
 You will spend a lot of your time outdoors so pack sunscreen, sunglasses and a hat as the African sun can be very harsh, even when there is cloud cover.
 Sturdy and comfortable shoes are a must.